 Choosing a poor route as you move through the wilderness is a recipe for disaster.
 Outdoorsmen of little experience or poor judgment will sometimes opt for a shorter route between two points, even if it poses a greater risk than would be faced if a longer route were chosen.

-It may be true that we need to protect what we have stored from would-be attackers by building up an arsenal.
-But putting all your eggs in one basket can cause you to forget the other essentials such as food and water supplies.
+It’s true that we need to protect what we have stored from would-be attackers by building up an arsenal.
+On the other hand, putting all your eggs in one basket can cause you to forget the other essentials such as food and water supplies.

 Prepper Mistake #7: Look After No:1 – That Means YOU!

 Make yourself a priority and the most important in your list.
 Your knowledge and skills in prepping will decide the outcome.

 Take note of the simplest things – make sure you have a spare pair of glasses if you wear one.
 If you’re taking meds, see to it you have enough to last in the ordeal.